The Art of Enterprise Sales: Unlocking Your Inner Willy Loman or Homer Simpson?

 Step 1: Research Relentlessly

-Before appropriate, understand the client’s business better than they do.
+Before engaging, understand the client’s business better than they do.
 High-worth sales need high-level observation.

 -